anshdhinhgra47/Microposts-App/README.md

 # Microposts-App
-A basic CRUD application for storing a user's posts and title
+A basic CRUD application, made using Webpack and Babel that stores a user's posts and title.